AuroraDAO/idex-api-docs/README.md

 The name of the method call shall be the path of the URL, i.e. https://api.idex.market/returnTicker to use the returnTicker endpoint

 All HTTP endpoints in the public API use POST.
 Message payloads, if they are included, must be in JSON format.
 The API will likewise return JSON.
-The public HTTP API currently contains one method
+The public HTTP API currently contains one method.

 ### returnTicker

+Designed to behave similar to the API call of the same name provided by the Poloniex HTTP API, with the addition of highs and lows.
+Returns all necessary 24 hr data.

 Possible JSON encoded parameters: